Nivasnani123/Used-car-price-estimator/README.md

-# AutoPrice AI - Indian Used Car Price Estimator
+# Used Car Price Estimator

 A comprehensive machine learning application that predicts used car prices in the Indian market using advanced regression algorithms.